The comeback stops here: Seahawks’ season ends with NFC divisional-round loss to Packers

 Three plays later, facing third-and-nine with two minutes left, Rodgers hit former Seahawk Jimmy Graham, matched up on reserve Lano Hill, who was in the team’s dime package.
 The ball was ruled to have just crossed the line for a first down following a review, even if the Seahawks protested vehemently it hadn’t.

 “My guys were just telling me it was short,’’ Carroll said.
-“It looked short and had they called him short then it would have been short (meaning it would not have been overturned).
+“It looked short and had they called him short then it would have been short (meaning it would not have been overturned).”

+That Green Bay clinched the game with two third-down conversions was fitting since that’s also basically where the Packers won it.

+A week after Seattle was 8-15 on offense on third down while holding the Eagles to 3-11 the tables were reversed — Seattle was just 3-9 while Green Bay was 9-14, scoring all three TDs in the first half on third down.
+Among those was a 20-yard TD pass to Adams on the first possession, which foreshadowed a night when he dominated Seattle defensive backs catching eight passes for 160 yards and two TDs.

 Green Bay ran out the remaining time, leaving the Seahawks a few brutal minutes to accept that the season was over.